 Infertility, accident, death, grief

-Plot: In The Friend Zone, Kristen Peterson begins to fall for the best man at her best friend’s wedding, Josh Copeland.
-But, there are two problems.
-First, her relationship status is complicated, and second, she has a big secret.
-She’s about to undergo surgery that will leave her unable to have children.
+Plot: In The Friend Zone, Kristen Peterson begins to fall for the best man at her best friend’s wedding, Josh Copeland, but she’s about to undergo surgery that will leave her unable to have children.

 My Review: While I liked that this novel explored “real-life” infertility issues, it may be triggering to some.
 Of note, many readers, myself included, also disliked the miscommunications and the ending.
 I’d recommend it only if you want to start with Jimenez’s debut and/or read the full Friend Zone series.